infinum/dotnet-handbook/Api/Exception Handling.md

 Exception handling logic should be universal for the entire application.
 All the errors that happen in the API should produce the same error response model.
 That way the consumers of the API will know how to handle all the errors and where to look for solutions.

 ### Response model

-The error model should be simple, containing an error message (or in some cases multiple errors) and an error code if needed:
+For response model we recommend using the **Problem Details** (RFC 7807) standard.
+This standard provides a consistent, machine-readable way to communicate error information.
+A typical Problem Details response includes:
+- **type**: A URI identifying the error type.
+- **title**: A short, human-readable summary of the problem.
+- **status**: The HTTP status code.
+- **detail**: A human-readable explanation specific to this occurrence.
+- **instance**: A URI reference to the specific occurrence.

+ASP.NET Core has built-in support for Problem Details:
+- `Microsoft.AspNetCore.Mvc.ProblemDetails`: For general errors.
+- `Microsoft.AspNetCore.Mvc.ValidationProblemDetails`: For validation errors.
+- `IProblemDetailsService`: For writing responses and customizing problem details.

+While Problem Details is the standard, you might still encounter or need a simple custom error model:

 ```csharp
 public record ErrorResponse(int Code, string[] Errors);
 ```

-It’s a good practice to reference this error model in the Swagger documentation using the `[ProducesErrorResponseType]` attribute on controllers.
+It’s a good practice to reference the error model in the Swagger documentation using the `[ProducesErrorResponseType]` attribute on controllers.
 That way the consumers can generate all the models and easily consume the API.

 ### Error handler